Clean or cluttered? Your choice of stuff kept at your bedside offers a glimpse into your personality

 Your bedroom should be a sanctuary, a place where you can slip away from the world and find enough peace to enjoy a restful night’s sleep.
 It reflects your sense of style, showing what’s most important to you – like your phone… Wait, what?

 According to a 2015 Bank of America report, 71% of Americans sleep either with their phone in bed or have it on a nightstand beside the bed.
 A desperate 3% actually sleep with their mobile device in their hands!
 Clearly, the research about the disruptive effects of electronics on sleep quality isn’t hitting home to these folks quite yet.

 No matter what style your nightstand is, keep it free of clutter while ensuring it remains practical and gives you access to essential stuff you may need during the night.
-Getting rest is much tougher when you’re surrounded with a mound of things.
+Getting rest is much tougher when you’re surrounded by a mound of things.
 That said, it’s nearly possible to go absolutely minimalist.
 The key is editing down those essentials.
 What to ditch?
 What to keep?
-Here’s a few suggestions:
+Here are a few suggestions:

 5 nightstand must-haves for a more restful night

 - A lamp.
 Resist the temptation to use it for reading into the wee hours of the morning.
 The more you can preserve your bed as a designated sleeping place, the better your rest will be.
 Here’s a hint for your lamp: use a low-wattage light bulb to minimize the effects of light on your sleep.